‘1917’ Official Trailer Sets High Expectations

 We hope that 1917 brings out the best from the over-century old conflict that shaped the new world only to face yet another havoc in the form of WWII.
 Mendes himself claims that he had never rehearsed any of his movies as many times as he rehearsed 1917.
 Mendes claims that he did his best to maintain the utmost precision in terms of time, space, and dialogues.

-There have been huge his featuring World Wars in the past.
-And people love the realistic recreating of the events as precisely as technology allows.
-Let us hope that 2017 also manages to impress fans awaiting December 25th in the US and January 10th in the UK.
+There has been a huge appreciation for the movies featuring World Wars.
+Fans love the realistic recreation of the events as precisely as technology allows.
+Let us hope that 1017 also manages to impress fans waiting for the release on December 25th in the US and January 10th in the UK.